vega/vega-lite/docs/Documentation.md

 | marktype             | String        | The mark type.
 Currently Vega-Lite supports `bar`, `line`, `area`, `point`, and `text` (text table). |
 | [encoding](Encoding Mapping)| Object        | key-value mapping between encoding channels and encoding object |
 | config   | Object        | Configuration object.  (__Documentation Coming Soon__ -- for now please see [config json schema in schema.js](https://github.com/uwdata/vega-lite/blob/master/src/schema/schema.js#L573)) |

-<sup>1</sup>
-Vega-Lite is currently an alpha software.
-The specification syntax is subject to change and will become more stable once we reach 1.0.
-See our  [[Roadmap]] page for our development plan.
-We also note in this documentation that are likely to change are annotated with  __"Pending Revision"__ notes.

 ## Using Vega-Lite